 - Use both points of view--consider using a second computer: one to run the event as Host, another to screen share and see the participant view.

-Choose DSL bandwidth, regardless of your network capabilities to cover the attendees with lower bandwidths.
+Choose Medium or Standard bandwidth settings, regardless of your network capabilities to cover the attendees with lower bandwidths.

 - Avoid using the telephone for audio.
 Instead, use a good quality headset.

 - No speakerphones.
 They cause voice fluctuation and embarrassing background noise.